autopear/Intellij-Hadoop/README.md

 ```
 ERROR security.UserGroupInformation: PriviledgedActionException as ...
 ```
-This is because Intellij (and Java) does not have enough priviliege to create necessary folders and files to run.
-The solution is to run Intellij as Administrator.
-However, it is still recommended to run Hadoop program on Linux or Mac OS.
+This is because the Hadoop library tries to access some Unix specific path (e.g. /tmp), and tries to run some Unix specific functions (e.g. set folder permission to 0700).
+There are some possible solutions, for example, overriding Hadoop's configuration to set the correct temporary folder, or applying patches to Hadoop library to bypass Unix specific functions.
+However, it is still highly recommended to run Hadoop program on Linux or Mac OS.

 ## Sample Project
 See [WordCount](WordCount/).